tymyrddin/blue/source/docs/diy/mailserver/tls/index.rst

 Securing email transport: TLS, DANE & MTA-STS
 ================================================

-Email might feel like digital magic, but without proper encryption, it’s more like a postcard—readable by anyone who intercepts it.
+Email might feel like digital magic, but without proper encryption, it’s more like a postcard, readable by anyone who intercepts it.
 Transport Layer Security (TLS) fixes this by scrambling messages in transit, but there’s a catch: not all TLS is created equal.